InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Introdution

-Knowledge Graphs (KGs) serve as an ideal source for enhancing domain-specific knowledge due to their structured and quantifiable knowledge units.
-To leverage this knowledge, several strategies have been developed.
-Generally, these include instruction tuning LLMs with extensive knowledge entity explanations \cite{wu2023pmc}, creating triplet-based pre-training tasks \cite{zhang2022dkplm, qin-etal-2021-erica, wang2021k}, employing KGs as external sources for retrieval \cite{sridhar2022explaining, yu2022diversifying}, and directly using parameter-efficient fine-tuning (PEFT) methods such as LoRA \cite{hu2021lora} and adapters \cite{houlsby2019parameter} or model editing (ME) methods such as T-Patcher \cite{huang2023transformerpatcher} to inject knowledge in a triplet-to-text way \cite{meng2021mixture, emelin2022injecting, dong2022calibrating}.
+Knowledge Graphs (KGs) are ideal sources for bolstering domain-specific knowledge, thanks to their structured and measurable knowledge units.
+Various strategies have been devised to utilize this knowledge effectively.
+Typically, these strategies encompass instruction tuning of LLMs using explanations of knowledge entities \cite{wu2023pmc}, developing triplet-based pre-training tasks \cite{zhang2022dkplm, qin-etal-2021-erica, wang2021k}, using KGs as external sources in retrieval tasks \cite{sridhar2022explaining, yu2022diversifying}, and applying parameter-efficient fine-tuning (PEFT) techniques such as LoRA \cite{hu2021lora} and adapters \cite{houlsby2019parameter}, or model editing (ME) methods like T-Patcher \cite{huang2023transformerpatcher} to implement knowledge in a triplet-to-text format \cite{meng2021mixture, emelin2022injecting, dong2022calibrating}.
 However, pre-training or fine-tuning LLMs with the entire KGs is not only time-consuming but also leads to data inefficiencies, especially when models relearn knowledge they already have.
 To address this issue, we focus on integrating new, previously unknown knowledge only.
 This precise focus, however, introduces the risk of catastrophic forgetting, where the addition of new knowledge may affect existing knowledge.
-Fig. \ref{fig:visual} (a) and (b) show an illustrative comparison between a vanilla LLM and the fine-tuned version, revealing direct fine-tuning leads to forgetting previously known data, whereas Fig. \ref{fig:visual} (c) depicts an expected outcome of seamlessly injecting new knowledge without losing existing information.
+Fig. \ref{fig:visual} illustrates a comparison between a standard LLM and its fine-tuned variant by visualizing the internal states of the 10th transformer layer from the training data using the TSNE tool, where each UMLS knowledge unit sample is processed to obtain these states and then mapped to two dimensions for display.
+Fig. \ref{fig:visual} (a) and (b) demonstrate how direct fine-tuning can lead to the loss of previously known data, while Fig. \ref{fig:visual} (c) illustrates the ideal integration of new knowledge without compromising existing information.
 Thus, we pose a novel research question: \textit{\textbf{How can we efficiently integrate new knowledge from domain-specific KGs into LLMs while preventing catastrophic forgetting?}}